mbauman/TrafficSpeed/README.md

-# Guerilla traffic speed monitoring to inform and push for change
+# Guerrilla traffic speed monitoring to inform and push for change

 #### *(or: using open source software and readily available tools to see how fast traffic moves on Forbes Ave)*